-The Angus area of the Cairngorms National Park covers the isolated upper parts of the Angus Glens.
+- 15.1 The Angus area of the Cairngorms National Park covers the isolated upper parts of the Angus Glens.
 Residents here value their landscape and its vistas of high hills, glens and forests both as a special feature of life here and as a resource for tourism, creative employment, and active forestry and estate activities.
-Traditional building styles and community buildings are also important to those who live here.

-The cost of housing and the provision of affordable accommodation which is energy efficient is a priority.
+Traditional building styles and community buildings are also important to those who live here. - 15.2 The cost of housing and the provision of affordable accommodation which is energy efficient is a priority.
 Vital to supporting a viable community it is seen as the key issue to be addressed.
 Supporting this there is also a need to grow existing and new businesses and improve local services, infrastructure and facilities.

-The Angus Glens comprise a dispersed rural community.
+15.3 The Angus Glens comprise a dispersed rural community.
 All development here will support the needs of the community, and will promote sustainable growth in a way which conserves and enhances the special qualities of the Glens.

-- To ensure new development respects the dispersed nature of development in the Angus Glens. - To ensure development contributes to the economic wellbeing of the remote community living in the Angus Glens. - To retain the Angus Glens as a sparsely populated community where creative solutions to employment and economic growth can thrive. - To ensure the new housing can progress in a way that helps the community remain sustainable.
+- To ensure new development respects the dispersed nature of development in the Angus Glens. - To ensure development contributes to the economic wellbeing of the remote community living in the Angus Glens.

+- To retain the Angus Glens as a sparsely populated community where creative solutions to employment and economic growth can thrive. - To ensure the new housing can progress in a way that helps the community remain sustainable.

-- Development should seek to consolidate the existing small settlements. - Development should seek to maximise use of existing local services and infrastructure. - The quality of surrounding woodland, and sensitive valuable habitats should not be compromised. - Proposals to enhance and diversify the local economy will be supported in principle. - New housing proposals should reflect the existing house positions, density and scale. - Where in an existing building group, development must maintain building lines, plot sizes, building sizes and building orientation. - New developments should respect the traditional design of buildings found in the Glens. - Existing businesses should be protected and new development should respect their current operations. - Proposals for new and improved community facilities will be supported.
+- 15.4 All new development will, where appropriate: - Development should seek to consolidate the existing small settlements. - Development should seek to maximise use of existing local services and infrastructure. - The quality of surrounding woodland, and sensitive valuable habitats should not be compromised. - Proposals to enhance and diversify the local economy will be supported in principle. - New housing proposals should reflect the existing house positions, density and scale. - Where in an existing building group, development must maintain building lines, plot sizes, building sizes and building orientation. - New developments should respect the traditional design of buildings found in the Glens. - Existing businesses should be protected and new development should respect their current operations. - Proposals for new and improved community facilities will be supported.

-A number of formal natural heritage designations may affect possible new development proposals in the Angus Glens:

-- Glen Clova is largely designated as a Special Protection Area.
-The River South Esk is designated a Special Area of Conservation. - At the top of Glen Clova, Glen Doll also lies within a National Scenic Area. - In Glen Prosen, the Prosen Water is designated a Special Area of Conservation.

-There are also areas of woodland registered in the Ancient Woodland Inventory.

-Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.
+- 15.5 A number of formal natural heritage designations may affect possible new development proposals in the Angus Glens. - Glen Clova is largely designated as a Special Protection Area.
+The River South Esk is designated a Special Area of Conservation. - The top of Glen Clova, Glen Doll also lies within a National Scenic Area. - In Glen Prosen, the Prosen Water is designated a Special Area of Conservation. - There are also areas of woodland registered in the Ancient Woodland Inventory. - 15.6 Developments which affect any European designated site must supply as part of the application, the necessary information to allow the Planning Authority to carry out a Habitats Regulation Appraisal which will inform the final decision on the application.

-The CNPA Landscape Character Assessment considers The Angus Glens in 6 parts: Upper Glen Esk; Glen Doll; Upper Glen Clova; Mid Glen Clova; Glen Prosen and Glen Isla.
+- 15.7 The CNPA Landscape Character

+Assessment considers The Angus Glens

+in 6 parts: Upper Glen Esk; Glen Doll;

+Upper Glen Clova; Mid Glen Clova; Glen

+Prosen and Glen Isla.

+- 15.8 Development proposals must consider the possible impact on:

+- the landscape character;

+- the landscape experience;

-- The landscape character - The landscape experience - The relationship with adjacent character areas - An assessment of the distinctiveness of the area.
+- the relationship with adjacent character areas; and

+- an assessment of the distinctiveness of the area.

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 15.9 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.